 Want to get into the mountains and try scrambling as I mentioned above, but have the safety of harnesses and a mountain guide?
 Mt.
 Norquay’s Via Ferrata is the perfect thing to do in the summer for those looking for a real adventure in the Canadian Rockies.

-This is an assisted climbing experience up Mount Norquay.
-Four different routes vary in length and difficulty.
-Perfect for any visitor in Banff with many different options for families too.
+This is an assisted climbing experience up Mount Norquay with four different routes vary in length and difficulty.
+It is perfect for any visitor to Banff seeking a bit of an adrenaline rush, and there are many different options for families, too.

 Explore Johnston Canyon

 Johnston Canyon is one of the top attractions in Banff year-round and can attract a crowd.
-We love the hike in the winter due to the summer crowds, but there is good reason to visit in the summer.
+We love the hike in the winter as you don’t have to deal with summer crowds, but there is good reason to visit in the summer.

 A summer hike is visceral as the roaring water reverberates through the canyon and into your chest.
 As a hiker, you get up close and personal with the canyon thanks to a series of suspended walkways.
 Along the way, hikers catch scenic glimpses of the mountains, multiple waterfalls, and a chance to spot wildlife.